zX3no/Omnia/README.md

 - Install Guide:

-  > This is better than the offical website
+  > This is better than the official website

   https://adoptopenjdk.net/